 It is not easy to learn HOW you can USE Italian verb PIACERE in the Italian Language but it just needs a little practice.

-Verb Piacere corresponds to the verb ‘to like in English, but it is used in a different way.
+The verb Piacere corresponds to the verb “to like” in English, but it is used in a different way.

 In Italian, the verb agrees with the object, which is the thing or the person that I liked